wonderfulspam/cykelvenner/README.md

 The user-facing parts of the application are built in HTML/TypeScript/CSS using [Svelte](https://svelte.dev/), a frontend framework with a minimal footprint thanks to its compiler-based architecture.
-Svelte's compiler is invoked by [Vite](https://vitejs.dev/), a toolkit for lean frontend development which also handles the bundling of assets and provides a hot-reloading dev server for local development.
+Svelte's compiler is invoked by [SvelteKit](https://kit.svelte.dev/), a toolkit for lean frontend development which also handles the bundling of assets and provides a hot-reloading dev server for local development.
+SvelteKit uses [Vite](https://vitejs.dev) under the hood but also provides a file-based routing solution.

 ### Backend